rmarji/AI-Principles-Book/content/chapters/chapter-8.md

 **Emotional Intelligence in Collaboration**

-Future agents will read emotional signals more effectively—detecting frustration, enthusiasm, or fatigue and adjusting their collaboration style accordingly.
+Future agents will read emotional signals more effectively-detecting frustration, enthusiasm, or fatigue and adjusting their collaboration style accordingly.
 When you are energized and creative, agents might offer more options and possibilities.
 When you are tired or stressed, they might streamline to essentials.
 This emotional attunement will make collaboration more natural and effective.

 **The Evolution of the Centaur Model**

-The Centaur model—half human, half machine—describes today's human-AI collaboration.
+The Centaur model-half human, half machine-describes today's human-AI collaboration.
 But as agent capabilities expand, the balance will shift.
 The human contribution will increasingly focus on values, relationships, and judgment while agents handle ever more of the execution.
 Understanding this evolution helps you prepare for what collaboration will become.

 **Preparing for Deeper Partnership**